saeide1997/machineLearning/README.md

 This is a JavaScript-based application that uses machine learning to recognize user-drawn images.
 Users can draw on the canvas, and the application predicts the object or shape using a trained machine learning model.

 ## Features
-•	**AI-Powered Recognition:** Leveraging a machine learning model to classify hand-drawn images.
+-**AI-Powered Recognition:** Leveraging a machine learning model to classify hand-drawn images.
-•	**Interactive User Experience:** Intuitive canvas interface for drawing.
+-**Interactive User Experience:** Intuitive canvas interface for drawing.
-•	**Customizable Model:** Easily replace or update the ML model to improve prediction accuracy.
+-**Customizable Model:** Easily replace or update the ML model to improve prediction accuracy.
-•	**Real-Time Feedback:** Predictions are displayed immediately as the user draws.How It Works
+-**Real-Time Feedback:** Predictions are displayed immediately as the user draws.How It Works

 The user sketches a shape, object, or symbol on the drawing canvas.
 The application preprocesses the drawing and feeds it into the machine learning model.